Sinthiang Cherif Latrines Project – Senegal

-The village was divided by compounds that have a latrine, but needed vast improvements; compounds that started to dig, but had not finished; and lastly, compounds that did not contain a latrine, as such the prices would vary between the three groups.
+The village was divided into compounds that have a latrine but needed vast improvements; compounds that started to dig, but had not finished; and lastly, compounds that did not contain a latrine, as such the prices would vary between the three groups.
 A discussion of the different costs was held and their respective contributions were calculated and everyone was informed of these expectations.
-Approximately 29 Turkish toilets will need to be completed before May, 2016, as that is when the rainy season begins.
+Approximately 29 Turkish toilets will need to be completed before May 2016, as that is when the rainy season begins.

 Water Charity funding will cover the cost of materials and mason wages.
 The village’s contribution is to complete the construction of an enclosure around their new latrines for privacy, in addition to 25% of the cost of the latrine (amount varies per household).